Adding LED lighting in plastic models; static lights, blinking lights or coloured lights will enhance it and take it to a whole new level.

 Are scale model lighting solutions complicated and can they only be built by those with knowledge of the dark arts?

 Not at all, they are simply two bits of wire, a battery and an LED bulb put together with an understanding of a simple wiring process.

 When I started to build my Revell Tornado I knew what I wanted to create and I could visualise the effect.

 However, electronics isn't one of my strengths, so shopping for the elements and making sure all the single components were compatible was giving me a headache.

 Even asking the questions about LED lighting in plastic models on social media gave a multitude of answers.

 “Don't buy this bulb they pop in 2 minutes”, “Make sure this LED is compatible with this amp battery”, “Whatever you do don't mix the wires up, you'll blow the planet up”.

 You know what I mean?

-If you're nodding right now we're on the same sheet and you're probably thinking; “I hope Mark gives me an actual easy to read and digest guide on how to do this”.
+So, if you're nodding right now we're on the same sheet because you're probably thinking; “I hope Mark gives me an actual easy to read and digest guide on how to do this”.

 Of course, I certainly wouldn't tease you with all this and then not give you the simple solution.